Murder of Dee Dee Blanchard: Family

-Dee Dee's family in Louisiana, who say they had confronted her about her treatment of Gypsy years before, did not mourn her.
-Her father, stepmother, and the nephew who first shared details of Gypsy-Rose's actual health when she first started using a wheelchair all later said that Dee Dee deserved her fate and that Gypsy had been punished as much as she needed to be.
-None of them would pay for her funeral, and her father and stepmother claimed to have flushed her ashes down the toilet.
+Dee Dee's family in Louisiana, who said they had confronted her years earlier about her treatment of Gypsy, did not mourn her.
+Her father, stepmother, and the nephew who first revealed Gypsy's true health status when she began using a wheelchair all later said that Dee Dee "deserved her fate" and that Gypsy had already been punished enough.
+None offered to pay for her funeral, and Dee Dee's father and stepmother claimed to have flushed her ashes down the toilet.
+In 2024, Gypsy said the ashes were still with her mother's family and asked that Dee Dee be buried with her own mother, as Dee Dee had always requested.

-Rod Blanchard, Gypsy's father, is more forgiving.
+Rod Blanchard, Gypsy's father, was more forgiving.
 "I think Dee Dee's problem was she started a web of lies, and there was no escaping after," he told BuzzFeed. "[I]t was like a tornado got started."
-He was happy the first time he saw a video of Gypsy walking under her own power.
+He said he was happy the first time he saw video of Gypsy walking on her own.

-Gypsy-Rose after serving her sentence
+Gypsy after serving her sentence

 I feel like I'm more free in prison than with living with my mom.
 Because now I'm allowed to just live like a normal woman.